andredesousa/javascript-unit-testing-best-practices/README.md

 Some issues sneak just under the radar and are hard to find using traditional tools.
 These are not really bugs but more of surprising application behaviour that might have a severe impact.
 For example, often some code areas are never or rarely being invoked.
-If we don’t know which parts of our code are left un-tested, we don’t know where the issues might come from.
+If we don't know which parts of our code are left un-tested, we don't know where the issues might come from.

 ## Avoid duplicate coverage

 Don´t create tests for features coverage by other tests.
-Let’s say we’ve created a new UI component.
+Let's say we've created a new UI component.
 If we can cover the functionality in a unit test, we should do it.
 Unit tests are generally easier to maintain, less flakey, and less expensive to run in our CI pipeline.
 UI tests should be covering the areas only they can cover.